jmcarp/flask-apispec/README.rst

 Notes
 -----

-**flask-apispec** isn't stable yet, and the interface and internals may change.
-Bug reports and pull requests are much appreciated.

 **flask-apispec** is strongly inspired by Flask-RESTful_ and Flask-RESTplus_, but attempts to provide similar functionality with greater flexibility and less code.

 .. _webargs: https://webargs.readthedocs.org/